 GNP by Country

-Where can you find the world's GNP by country?
-The World Bank has replaced GNP with gross national income.
+The World Bank has replaced GNP with gross national income (GNI).
 So that GNI can compared more fairly between nations with widely different populations and standards of living, the World Bank uses GNI per capita.

 The World Bank also uses the purchasing power parity (PPP) method, which excludes the impact of exchange rates.
 Instead, it values each nation's output by what it would be worth in the United States.

-The CIA Factbook doesn't measure GNP.
-It only uses GDP.
+The CIA Factbook doesn't measure GNP; it only uses GDP.
 The Factbook notes that in many emerging markets, such as Mexico, money made by residents overseas are sent back to their country.
-This income can be a significant factor in boosting economic growth and would be counted in GNP.
-But it isn't counted in GDP, and so the economic power of these economies may be understated.
+This income can be a significant factor in boosting economic growth and would be counted in GNP, but it isn't counted in GDP—which may cause the economic power of these economies to be understated.